 You will also need some fresh multipurpose compost and a clean pot or container which has holes at the bottom to allow good water drainage.

-- Pick up a pinch of seeds – basil seeds are tiny and sowing less is better as they can germinate and grow easily.
+- Pick up a pinch of seeds – basil seeds are tiny and sowing less is better to give them more space to germinate and grow easily.

 - Sprinkle a very light cover of compost on the seeds.

 - Use slightly tepid water to moisten the compost.
 You can also use a spray bottle if you have one.
-Please don’t be generous with the water as it may cause the seeds to rot instead.
+It is better not to be generous with the water as it may cause the seeds to rot instead.

 - Use a plastic bag to cover the pot or place in a tray that has a plastic cover – this will help to hold the temperature and humidity.